 Lamar University has many strategic initiatives underway to address recruitment and retention.
 Spring 2021 enrollment numbers reached an all-time high of about 16,500 students, over 5% increase over last Spring 2020 enrollment.
 For Fall 2021, LU continues broad outreach initiatives but has also focused efforts to serve our diverse population of students.
 For Fall 2020, LU total undergraduate Hispanic headcount reached 21%, increasing by 3% over the last two years.
 Spring 2021 Hispanic headcount increased another percentage point to 22% of total undergraduate headcount.
 The institutional goal is 25% Hispanic total undergraduate headcount by 2025.
 In order to meet this goal, LU is committed to supporting Hispanic prospective students through additional strategic planning in school districts where the Hispanic student application rate is high, and partnership with community-based organizations to yield more of these students.
 In addition, LU has begun delivering services from bilingual staff members.
-This includes a text message phone line, Spanish event-based programming such as an enrollment website translated to Spanish, and targeted communication to parents.
+This includes a text message phone line, Spanish event-based programming such as monthly bi-lingual virtual information sessions and targeted messaging and communication in Spanish, such as an enrollment website translated to Spanish, and targeted communication to parents.
 Finally, our new AI Chatbot admissions team member, Chirp, is now bi-lingual and answering questions on the LU Español enrollment website.